gomezbc/gomezbc/ReadMe.md

 # 💫 About Me:
 🙇🏻 I am a student of Computer Science at the University of the Basque Country.
 I am passionate about technology and Cloud Computing.
 I love learning and experimenting with new technologies.

-🌱 I’m currently learning AWS, DevOps, Microservices and Go<br>
+🌱 I’m currently learning Infrastructure, DevOps, Microservices and Go<br>

 ## 🌐 Socials: